crafters-cloud/crafters-cloud-reference-architecture/README.md

 ## Install the template from NuGet.org

-``dotnet new install CraftersCloud.ReferenceArchitecture.Template`` If you are not authenticated automatically, add the --interactive argument.
+``dotnet new install CraftersCloud.ReferenceArchitecture.ProjectTemplates`` If you are not authenticated automatically, add the --interactive argument.

 ## Install specific version of the template from NuGet.org

-``dotnet new install CraftersCloud.Core.ReferenceArchitecture.Template::VERSION``
+``dotnet new install CraftersCloud.Core.ReferenceArchitecture.ProjectTemplates::VERSION``

 where VERSION should be replaced with the specific version you want to install, e.g. 2.0.1

 ## Deploy a new solution based on the template:

-``dotnet new crafters-solution --projectName Customer.Project --friendlyName "Customer Project" --allow-scripts yes`` ``dotnet new crafters-feature --projectName Customer.Project --featureName NewFeature --featureNamePlural NewFeatures --allow-scripts yes``
+``dotnet new crafters-solution --projectName Client.Project --friendlyName "Client Project" --allow-scripts yes`` ``dotnet new crafters-feature --projectName Client.Project --featureName Order --featureNamePlural Orders --allow-scripts yes``

 ## Uninstall the template (when installed from nupkg)

-``dotnet new uninstall CraftersCloud.ReferenceArchitecture.Template``
+``dotnet new uninstall CraftersCloud.ReferenceArchitecture.ProjectTemplates``

 ## Uninstall the template (when installed from local source)